 What’s not so good?

 There are definitely weak points to Velocity.
 Specifically, these include:

-- A very discouraging and heavy charge of US$205 per Business Class and US$300 per First Class sector flown on Etihad, with its new Etihad Airways Reward Seat Carrier Charge, making a return First Class ticket from Australia to Europe via Abu Dhabi US$1200 more expensive
+- A very discouraging and heavy charge of US$205 per Business Class and US$300 per First Class sector flown on Etihad, with its Etihad Airways Reward Seat Carrier Charge.
+That makes a return First Class ticket from Australia to Europe via Abu Dhabi US$1200 more expensive

-- Virgin’s limited international network of their own flights means you have to redeem Velocity points for partners for most international travel.
-With two partner redemption tables, the more expensive partners (including Singapore Airlines, Etihad, Air New Zealand and Hawaiian Airlines) are not as affordable as the likes of Delta or Virgin Atlantic
+- Virgin’s limited international network of their own flights means you have to redeem Velocity Points for partners for most international travel.
+With two partner redemption tables, the more expensive partners, including Singapore Airlines and Etihad, are not as affordable as the likes of Delta or Virgin Atlantic

 - You cannot mix cabins or carriers on Velocity redemptions